 If you are experiencing a cramp, you will definitely feel the muscle contracting violently.
 You may even be able to see it.
 Other than the cramp itself, additional symptoms may arise, including:

-- You will be able to walk on the cramped muscle
+- You will be able to walk on the cramped muscle.

-- Walking may decrease pain felt
+- Walking may decrease the pain.

 What Causes Foot Cramps?

 There are several common reasons why foot cramps develop, including:

 - Muscle fatigue or stress

 - Vitamin D deficiency

 - Increase in activities/exercises

 - Failure to stretch foot muscles daily